NW425 Mastering Scent Puzzles

 Nose work is a series of puzzles our dogs must navigate and work to locate source.
 The more puzzles and setups that our dogs can be exposed to and learn to work efficiently, the more prepared they will be for real world and competition searching.
 Dogs pull from memory and use that information when working each search.

-There will be 3-4 exercises released each week and one bonus exercise each week with theme of expect the unexpected of the handler or environment.
+There will be 3-4 exercises released each week plus one bonus exercise each week with theme of expect the unexpected of the handler or environment.
+This class is for all levels as most exercises have different level challenges of the same exercise.

-Most exercises have more than one skill level so it is also a class that can be repeated as your dog increases in skill level.
+Due to most exercises having more than one skill level it is also a class that can be repeated as your dog increases in experience.

 Lectures will be released at the beginning of each week so you can plan your week based on homework and reading assignments.
 There will be minimal lectures with key concepts and homework is not assigned on the concept lectures.
 Lectures with exercises will include a written portion, example videos, and homework.
 Many of the exercises will have progression and variations of the subject exercise.
 The exercises will vary week to week, while some will build on others, they are mostly stand alone exercises.
 If you have questions in regard to content or requirements, please contact me via the instructor link.

-This class will have a Teaching Assistant (TA) available in the Facebook discussion goup to help the Bronze and Silver students!
-Directions for joining can be found in the classroom after you register.
+This class will have a Teaching Assistant (TA) available in the discussion goup to help the Bronze and Silver students!
+Directions can be found in the classroom after you register.

 Aging